 These refer to the oils produced by your body naturally.
-It has been rumoured that not washing your hair can result in benefits from these natural oils, the opposite is true.
+It has been rumored that not washing your hair can result in benefits from these natural oils, the opposite is true.
 A build-up causes irritation to the scalp and I’m not sure our Neanderthal cave sisters had the most luscious locks out, so let’s rethink that one and stick to a regular wash.

-In the office, on the streets and at home our hair is susceptible to various pollutants.
-These can include motor fumes, cigarette smoke, restaurant fumes and endless dust.
+In the office, on the streets, and at home, our hair is susceptible to various pollutants.
+These can include motor fumes, cigarette smoke, restaurant fumes, and endless dust.
 If you leave your hair to get a bit oily, you can think of it as a dust magnet.

 Hair sprays and dry shampoos may be a quick fix, but they are a recipe for long term damage to your scalp.
 They add extra weight to the hair pulling your hair down and damaging the follicle.
-Next time go for a shampoo over a quick fix, your hair will thank you.
+Next time go for shampoo over a quick fix, your hair will thank you.